Johann Nestroy: Career

 Nestroy was born in Vienna, where he was a law student from 1817 to 1822, before abandoning his studies to become a singer.
 He joined the Theater am Kärntnertor, beginning with Sarastro in The Magic Flute on 24 August 1822.
+He also played Don Fernando in Beethoven’s Fidelio on 3 November 1822.
 After a year of singing in Vienna, he went to Amsterdam where he appeared in baritone roles for two years at the local German Theatre.
-From 1825 to 1831 he accepted engagements to sing and act in Brünn, Graz, Pressburg, Klagenfurt, Vienna and Lemberg.
+From 1825 to 1831 he accepted engagements to sing and act in Brünn (now Brno), Graz, Pressburg (now Bratislava), Klagenfurt, Vienna and Lemberg (now Lviv).
 He then returned to his native Vienna and started to write and continued to perform.

-Nestroy's career as a playwright was an immediate success: his 1833 play Der böse Geist Lumpazivagabundus was a major hit.
+Nestroy's career as a playwright was an immediate success: his 1833 play Der böse Geist Lumpazivagabundus (The evil spirit Lumpazivagabundus) was a major hit.
 He soon became a leading figure in Austrian culture and society.
 Nestroy succeeded Ferdinand Raimund as the leading actor-dramatist on the Volkstheater, the Viennese commercial stage or 'people's theatre'.

 Whereas Raimund concentrated on romantic and magical fantasies, Nestroy used comedy for parody and criticism.
 Working at the time of conservative minister Klemens von Metternich, he had to carefully draft his plays to skirt the strict censorship in place.
 His interest in word play was legendary, and his characters often mixed Viennese German with less-than-successful attempts at more "educated" speech.
 Music held an important role in his work, with songs elaborating the theme or helping on with the plot.